tom29739/csharp-gradecalculator/docs/index.rst

    the steps (administrator access is needed for this).
 #. `https://github.com/tom29739/csharp-gradecalculator/archive/master.zip`_ from GitHub.
 #.
 Extract the ZIP file that the software was downloaded in with a ZIP file extractor of your choice, such as 7Zip or PeaZip.
 The built-in Windows Explorer extractor can also be used.
 #.
-Press Shift and right click in the folder that the software was extracted into.
+Press :kbd:`Shift` + right click in the folder that the software was extracted into.
 #.
-Select *"Open command window here"*.
+Select :guilabel:`Open command window here`.
 A command window should open.
 #.
-Type ``dotnet restore``, then press Enter in the command window to download the necessary dependencies.
+Type :command:`dotnet restore`, then press Enter in the command window to download the necessary dependencies.
 #.
-Type ``dotnet run``, then press Enter in the command window to run the application.
+Type :command:`dotnet run`, then press Enter in the command window to run the application.
 #.
 Use the application as normal.
 #.
-Type ``dotnet run``, then press Enter again in the command window to run the application again.
+Type :command:`dotnet run`, then press Enter again in the command window to run the application again.

 Contributing
 ------------